How to Get Your [Fitness] Groove Back

 A solid plan should include:

-• Have a specific reason WHY!
+• A specific reason WHY!
 Why are you doing this?
 WHY is putting your health front and center important to YOU.
 Having a strong, clear reason why can be a great motivator on days when you just aren’t feeling it!

-• Put a specific reward system into practice.
+• A specific reward system.
 Let’s be honest we don’t do anything without getting a reward at the end.
 Work - your reward is money.
 Make healthy choices - your reward is feeling energized.
-Complete 10 workouts - maybe your reward is a relaxing pedicure, a new book, or a new pair of workout leggings.
+Complete 10 workouts - maybe your reward is a relaxing pedicure, a new book, or a new workout outfit.
 It’s okay to reward yourself!
 Be specific when it comes to the reward expectations and most importantly follow through on celebrating your success!!

 • Start off small and build up.
 If your goal is 30 minutes a day but you aren’t on that level yet or you're short on time, break it into smaller more manageable segments.
 Do three 10 minute sessions throughout the day.